cda-tum/mqt-ion-shuttler/README.md

 cd mqt-ion-shuttler
 ```

-Then, set up a virtual environment and install the package in editable mode (which also installs dependencies):
+Then, set up a virtual environment and install the package (which also installs dependencies):

 ```bash
 python3 -m venv .venv